ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 ========================

-Because this is a demonstration example, the target displacement is calculated using the beam function itself using a force of 22840 :math:`N/cm^2`.
+Because this is a demonstration example, the target displacement is calculated using the beam function itself with a force of 22840 :math:`N/cm^2`.

 .. code-block:: python